NC State Extension Publications

 Skip to Preparing

-Kale is usually cooked to soften it before eating, though you can shred some of the more tender small leaves and add them to salads.
+Kale is usually cooked to soften it before eating, though you can shred some of the smaller, more tender leaves and add them to salads.
 The stems tend to be tough, so you may want to remove them before use.
 The leaves are easier to purée without stems.

-Photo of kale in a bowl.
+Prepared kale in a wooden bowl.

 bhofack22/Bigstock.com